apfeiffer1/sqlPyPlus/ReadMe.md

       source ./venv/bin/activate
       pip install -r requirements.txt

-Edit the config file and set
+Create an `instance` directory, and a `config.py` in there.
+Edit that config file and set

      SQLALCHEMY_DATABASE_URI = 'sqlite:////Users/ap/PycharmProjects/data-test.sqlite'

-to point to your DB.
+to point to your DB, and update the `SECRET_KEY` variable with something secure.

-Start the server via:
+Then start the server via:

       python run.py

 and point your browser to http://localhost:5000 and start exploring your DB.